Arro/earthy-player/README.md

 ## Motivation

 I've never been a fast reader.
-When I'm given a choice between a physical book, and an audiobook of the same content, I'll reach for the latter 100 times out of 100.
+When I'm given a choice between a physical book, and an audiobook of the same content, I'll reach for the latter...
+100 times out of 100.
 Whenever theres a long piece of text I am required to read, I always look for an audio option first.
 While these options are expanding in recent years, the vast majority of online prose does not allow for listening.